The-OpenROAD-Project/OpenROAD/docs/contrib/PlatformBringUp.md

-### KLayout
+## KLayout <a name="KLayout"></a>

 KLayout is used in OpenROAD to provide GDS merging, DRC, and LVS.
 Two files are required for KLayout and they are generated within the KLayout GUI.
 Install KLayout on the host machine since it is not included in the OpenROAD build process.
 Then create the properties and tech files as explained below.

-#### KLayout properties file
+## KLayout properties file <a name="KLayout properties file"></a>

 Follow these steps to generate the  KLayout properties file:

 	1. Open KLayout
 	2. Install the tf_import package
 	    1. Inside KLayout, go to Tools
 	    2. Manage Packages
 	    3. Install New Packages
 	    4. Select tf_import
 	        1. If the source of the package is from github, then the file “” needs to be edited to include “source stdio”
 	3. Re-start KLayout
 	4. File -> Import some LEF.
 Doesn't matter what; you will just get an error message without one.
-    5. Once selected, go to Options at the bottom left
+		1. Once selected, go to Options at the bottom left
-    6. Select your layer map file under the Production tab
+		2. Select your layer map file under the Production tab
-    7. Go to the LEF+Macro Files tab, then add under Additional LEF files, the merged (original) lef file in your platform directory
+		3. Go to the LEF+Macro Files tab, then add under Additional LEF files, the merged (original) lef file in your platform directory
-    8. Under Macro Layout Files, add the gds file in your platform directory
+		4. Under Macro Layout Files, add the gds file in your platform directory
 	5. File -> Import Cadence tech file
-    9. You have to select a tech file (found in the PDK, usually inside the Virtuoso folder)
+	    1. You have to select a tech file (found in the PDK, usually inside the Virtuoso folder)
-    10. KLayout also needs a .drf file which is automatically included if it resides in the same directory the cadence tech file was found in (found in the PDK’s Virtuoso folder).
+	    2. KLayout also needs a .drf file which is automatically included if it resides in the same directory the cadence tech file was found in (found in the PDK’s Virtuoso folder).
 	6. File -> Save Layer Properties
-    11. Save as a .lyp file in your platform directory
+    	1. Save as a .lyp file in your platform directory

-#### KLayout tech file
+## KLayout tech file <a name="KLayout tech file"></a>

 Follow these steps to generate the Klayout tech file:

     1. Open klayout in a terminal
     2. Go to Tools -> Manage Technologies
     3. Click the + in the bottom left corner to create a new technology
     4. Set the name for the technology in the box that pops up.
 You should now see the technology name in the list on the left hand side
     5. Expand the technology by hitting the arrow and click on General
     6. Set the base path your platform directory and load the .lyp layer properties file that was generated earlier
     7. On the left hand side under your new technology click Reader Options and then click LEF/DEF on the top bar
     8. In the LEF+Macro Files section, you add the LEF files by clicking the + button on the right hand side of the box
         1. Only add your original merged lef file.
 Make sure it includes the full path to the lef file
     9. In the Production section, scroll down and add the layer map file by hitting the Load File button
         2. Make sure it includes the full path
     10. Above in the same section, change the layer name suffix and GDS data type to correspond with the layer map
     11. Generate the .lyt file by right clicking on the new technology name and click on Export Technology
         3. Save with the extension .lyt

-## Validating the New Platform
+# Validating the New Platform <a name="Validating a New Platform"><a>

 To validate the new platform, simply run a design through the flow using the new platform.
 The Makefile should already include the `DESIGN_CONFIG` variables for the new platform which were generated in the Setup section of the document.
 Simply uncomment a `DESIGN_CONFIG` variable for the new platform in the Makefile, save, and then run `make` in the terminal to run the design through the flow.
 Try a small design first (i.e. gcd) so that run time is small and you can identify and fix errors faster.

-## Authors/Contributors
+# Authors/Contributors <a name="Authors/Contributors"></a>